Trade winds in the Mediterranean: three weeks sailing from Martinique to the coast of Corsica via the Azores, on Yannick Bestaven's sailboat

 At sea - Atlantic Ocean Ajaccio

-Day 19 to Day 21 – Final leg to Ajaccio: On Day 19, the yacht begins the last part of its... more+ crossing: approaching the Mediterranean and then heading for Corsica.
-The sailing is often faster and more challenging, with changing wind conditions that require increased vigilance and perfect coordination from the crew.
+Final route to Ajaccio: From day 19 onwards, the sailboat begins the last leg of its journey:... more+ approaching the Mediterranean and then heading for Corsica.
+Navigation often becomes faster and more challenging, with changing wind conditions requiring increased vigilance and perfect coordination from the crew.

-Over the course of these last three days, the crew fine-tunes the final adjustments, optimizes the trajectory, and adapts the sails to make the most of the conditions encountered.
+Over the last three days, the crew fine-tunes the final adjustments, optimizes the trajectory, and adapts the sails to make the most of the conditions encountered.
 This navigation fully mobilizes the experience accumulated since the beginning of the crossing.

 The arrival in Ajaccio is scheduled for around the 21st day, marking the completion of approximately three weeks at sea.
 It is the conclusion of a true ocean adventure: a crossing accomplished by a united, trained, and seasoned crew, with the pride of having connected the Azores to the Mediterranean and reached Corsica on the high seas.